Wellstar Code of Conduct

 We believe in serving others from a team-centered approach.

 Be accountable for team effort and success.
 Be a mentor to those needing encouragement and direction.
-Make patient satisfaction a team effort.
+Make our patients’ quality of care and satisfaction a team effort.

 We believe in projecting a positive attitude.

 Always speak positively.
 Remember, attitude sets the stage for success or failure.
-Positive attitude, ambition, and enthusiasm are contagious.
+A positive attitude, ambition, and enthusiasm are contagious.

 We believe in making excellence the goal in everything we do.